Peter Phillips (Jamaican politician)

-Peter Phillips OJ MP (born 28 December 1949) is a Jamaican politician who served as the MP for Saint Andrew East Central from 1993 to 2025.
-Phillips is the former president of the People's National Party and former leader of the Opposition in Jamaica.
-He served as Minister of Finance and Planning of Jamaica from 2012 to 2016.
+Peter David Phillips OJ MP (born 28 December 1949) is a Jamaican politician who served as the Member of Parliament for Saint Andrew East Central from 1993 to 2025.
+Phillips is the former president of the People's National Party and former Leader of the Opposition.
+He served as Minister of Finance and Planning and Deputy Prime Minister of Jamaica from 2012 to 2016.

 Early life

 Phillips was born in Kingston to Mico Teachers' College lecturer Aubrey Sylvester Phillips and civil servant Thelma Limonius Phillips.
 Aubrey was a graduate of Mico, where he had roomed with Howard Cooke, who would later become Governor-General of Jamaica.

 He spent some of his infancy in Manchester Parish where both his mother's and father's parents lived.
 The family returned to Kingston and he started pre-school there before moving to Saint Ann Parish where his father took up a new job as principal of Moneague Teachers' College.

 Phillips lived in the United Kingdom between ages six and nine while his father studied for a PhD there, and then returned to Jamaica, where he attended Jamaica College as a boarder.

 Phillips holds a bachelor's degree in Economics, a Master's in Government (from The University of the West Indies), and a Doctorate in Sociology from the State University of New York at Binghamton (USA).